Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 >>
 >> **Adding a private interface**
 >>
->> To add an interface, click on the arrow in the "Actions" column to access the possible actions on the instance.
+>> To add an interface, click on the arrow in the `Actions` column to access the possible actions on the instance.
 Select `Attach Interface`{.action}.
 >>
 >> ![Horizon attach interface](images/horizon3.png){.thumbnail}
 >>